How many times have we all heard the dreaded comment: “Pretty good for a vegan dessert….”

 As my Valentine’s gift to all of you out in blog land, I present with a fluttering heart, my perfect chocolate cupcakes.
 I know, every recipe out there claims to be the “ultimate” or “best ever,” but stick with me here, try these little cakes and you will never go back to that hodge-podge little brownie you usually end up with when omitting animal products.

 Right from the start, you have to know that this batch will be different.
 After all, just look at those tops – they rise in the oven, such a novel concept!
 A firm, almost chewy exterior protects a soft, moist cake for the body.
 Oh, the flavor?
-A chocolate to suit any tastes – not too overpowering or sweet for the mature palate, but sure to be an instant kid pleaser without any alterations neccissary.
+A chocolate to suit any tastes – not too overpowering or sweet for the mature palate, but sure to be an instant with kids, no alterations necessary.

-I made a double batch of these and gave them out to some test subjects friends yesterday, all of them traditional dairy / egg consumers… and not one of them had any idea.
-I got rave reviews, they absolutely couldn’t get enough of them.
-When everyone was stuffed and couldn’t eat other bite, kids we walking out the door with two or three in their hands to horde for later!
-Needless to say, I returned home with only an tray, with the odd fallen sprinkle or two.
+I made a double batch of these and gave them out to some test subjects friends yesterday, all of them omnivores… and not one of them had any idea.
+After everyone was so stuffed that they couldn’t eat other bite, kids we walking out the door with two or three in their hands to horde for later!
+Needless to say, I returned home with only an empty tray, bearing only the odd fallen sprinkle or two.

 1 1/2 Cups All Purpose Flour